How much does it cost to draft a Purchase And Sale Agreement in New Jersey? Below are summary details about a user that needed to draft a

 This cost data comes directly from ContractsCounsel's online marketplace.

-The user received 5 bids to draft the Purchase And Sale Agreement at a pricing range of $1 - $1,000 on a flat fee.
+The user received 1 bid to draft the Purchase And Sale Agreement at a price of $2,000 on a flat fee.

 The data includes project specifications and Purchase And Sale Agreement pricing.